cjgamble21/Sorting-Analysis/README.md

 ### Sample Output
 This project will output a file that gives the raw performance data of each algorithm on each input file.
 Each section will give the path of the input file, the performance of each algorithm on that data set, and a message confirming that the dataset was fully sorted after each performance statistic.
+The confirmation messages are only triggered when the STL std::is_sorted method verifies that the container is sorted.

 Each section will look something like this:
 ```